Tips on how to avoid being a victim of crime

 - If police officials attend the crime scene, a statement will be taken from you and witnesses if possible.

-- The case will be registered on the SAPS Crime Administration System (CAS) at the police station.
+- A police official will register the case on the SAPS Crime Administration System (CAS) at the police station.

-- You’ll receive a CAS number via SMS or telephone that will serve as your reference number for future enquiries regarding the criminal case.
+- You’ll receive a CAS number via SMS or telephone.
+The case number will serve as your reference for future enquiries regarding the criminal case.

 - The completed case docket will be allocated to a police detective who will carry out the investigation.